Vascular and Vein Institute of the South

 The carotid arteries carry blood to the brain and head.
 Carotid arterial disease occurs when these arteries become blocked with fatty deposits.
 Once the blockage becomes significant enough, it interrupts or reduces the blood supply to the brain, increasing the likelihood of a stroke.

 Carotid artery disease can take years to develop, and there are no outward symptoms until someone has a stroke or a transient ischemic attack (TIA), also known as a mini-stroke.

 To prevent a stroke, you need to catch the signs of carotid arterial disease early on.
-Vascular and Vein Institute of the South uses state-of-the-art technologies to reach a diagnosis so you can begin treatment as soon as possible.
+We use state-of-the-art technologies to reach a diagnosis so you can begin treatment as soon as possible.

 Carotid arterial disease doesn’t give any warning symptoms.
 Without a diagnosis in advance, the first someone knows they have it is when it is so severe it cuts off the blood supply to the brain, causing a stroke or TIA.
 If any of these symptoms occur suddenly, seek medical help immediately.

 If you wait until you have these symptoms, it could be too late.
-Stay on top of your health and make an appointment with Vascular and Vein Institute of the South today to get checked over.
+Stay on top of your health and make an appointment with us today to get checked over.

 Carotid arterial disease is preventable by making smart life choices.
 And even with a diagnosis, making some of these lifestyle changes can help slow the process.

 - Eat a variety of fruits and vegetables

 Our team of board-certified vascular surgeons work with you to create an integrated treatment plan, looking at medical and lifestyle changes to improve your health and manage the condition.
 Call or schedule your appointment online today.